ArenKDesai/Aren-s-Notes/Natural Language Processing/Named Entity Recognition (NER).md

 The modern approaches use neural networks (NNs) like convolutional neural networks (CNNs), long-short term memory networks (LSTMs), and transformers like **BERT**.

 ### BERT as NER
-BERT, the Bidirectional Encoder Representation from Transformers, can be fine-tuned with o
+BERT, the Bidirectional Encoder Representation from Transformers, can be fine-tuned with one more output layer